shupx/swarm_ros_bridge/README.md

 ## Introduction

-A lightweight middle interface that enables specified ROS messages transmission among swarm robots through socket communication.
+A lightweight middle interface ROS package that enables the specified ROS messages transmission among swarm robots through socket communication.

 Compared with ROS1 multi-robot wireless communication, it has the following benefits:

 -  **Robust** : No need for basestation ROS master launching first.
 Support each robot launching in a random sequence and connecting each other autonomously.

--  **Flexibility** :  You can choose the sending/receiving ROS topics rather than transferring all topics as ROS1 does.
+-  **Flexible** :  You can choose the sending/receiving ROS topics rather than transferring all topics as ROS1 does.

 -  **Easy to use** :  Specify all the IP and ROS topics in one configuration file.